gregoryjscott/Simpler/README.md

 Need to fetch a list of contacts?
 Create classes called FetchContactsTest and FetchContact and get to work.
 That's Simpler.

 ###"How do I install it?"
 Nuget.
-For writing tests, you will also need a testing library like nUnit or xUnit.net, and adding mocking library such as Moq comes in handy.
+For writing tests, you will also need a testing library like nUnit or xUnit.net, and adding a mocking library such as Moq comes in handy.
 All are available on Nuget.

 ###"Is Simpler is so simple it doesn't need documentation?"